RAFAT Seyed Abbas's profile

 RAFAT Seyed AbbasORCID_LOGO

-• Faculty of Agriculture, University of Tabriz, Tabriz, Iran
+• Faculty of Agriculture, University of Tabriz, Tabriz, Iran, Islamic Republic of

 • Animal genetics, Genomics, Genomic selection, Small ruminants, Statistical genetics, Structural and functional genomics